What Are OKRs? 2023 Guide to Objectives and Key Results

 The OKR framework consists of two components:

 - Objectives: Objectives describe the goal you want to achieve, like increasing sales, improving customer satisfaction, and reducing churn.
-For the best results with OKRs, create to-the-point and actionable objectives.
+For the best outcome with an OKR, create to-the-point objectives and action items.

 - Key results: Key results (KRs) measure the goal you want to achieve, like tracking the number of sales, measuring customer satisfaction, and monitoring churn rate.
-For the best results with OKRs, use metrics for key results since you can measure metrics.
+For the best outcome with an OKR, use key metrics that you can measure.

 For example, “I will achieve the industry’s highest customer satisfaction rating by gathering feedback from our top 100 clients and completing 100 phone calls with our most recent cancellations.”